whileloop-png/what-is-a-loop/README.md

 Example: ipairs({1, 2, 3}) will iterate over 1, 2, and 3.

-pairs: Used to iterate through all key-value pairs in a table, regardless of the key type or order.
-It doesn't guarantee any specific iteration order.
+pairs: used to iterate through all key-value pairs in a table regardless of the key type or order.
+It doesnt guarantee any specific iteration order.

 Example: pairs({a = 1, b = 2, c = 3}) will iterate over a = 1, b = 2, and c = 3 in an arbitrary order.